gorkemmeral/beautiful-jekyll/_posts/2018-03-06-A-B-test-significance-calculator.md

 tags: [A/B Test, Statistical Signicance Calculator, R Shiny, Product Analytics, Experiments, Hypothesis Testing, Growth Analytics, Marketing Analytics, Web Analytics, Conversion, Optimisation, p-value]
 ---

-Hypothesis testing (A/B test) is a fundamental part of product analytics.
-Product owners make decisions based on A/B test results, rather than gut feelings.
-Once we have the A/B test set up correctly and run it long enough, we want to see whether it has reached statistical significance.
+Hypothesis testing (A/B testing, experiment, split testing, or bucket testing) is a fundamental part of product analytics.
+Product owners make decisions based on experiment results, rather than gut feelings.
+Once we have the A/B test set up correctly and run it long enough, we want to see whether the experiment has reached statistical significance.

 I’ve finally built my own [R Shiny](https://shiny.rstudio.com/) server and started hosting a simple A/B test statistical significance calculator.
 The statistical significance calculator is still work in progress, it is currently based on the R code [here](https://github.com/Jverma/Significance-in-A-B-testing).
 I’ll improve it as soon as I have more time and make it more robust.
 It shows the p-value and z-score of the hypothesis test and states if the results are statistically significant.